 Monaco unhappy at new French Football League finance rules

-Seven-time French champions AS Monaco on Friday claimed new rules announced by the French Football League forcing them to run their financial affairs from France threaten the future of the club.
+Monaco claim new rules forcing them to run their financial affairs from France could threaten their future.

 At a meeting on Thursday night, the LFP's board of directors voted to approve new regulations which will allow only "clubs whose effective place of management is in France" to participate in Ligues 1 and 2 from the start of the 2014-15 season.